TechShop: Trademark dispute

-International - Tokyo, Japan; Abu Dhabi, UAE; Paris & Lille, France

 Partnerships

 A location in Metro Detroit opened on May 4, 2012 in a 38,000-square-foot facility in the suburb of Allen Park.
 This facility was launched in a partnership between Ford and software company Autodesk, and was the largest TechShop facility.

 TechShop Austin-Round Rock, serving the metro Austin (Texas) area, opened on October 13, 2012.
 It was located adjacent to a Lowe's home improvement store and partnered with the chain to host workshops, supply tools, and provide materials.

 TechShop opened a location in Chandler, Arizona, in partnership with Arizona State University on January 17, 2014.
 The first university-TechShop partnering was located at the ASU Chandler Innovation Center, an engineering and technology-based education and research hub located in downtown Chandler at the city's former public works yard at 249 E. Chicago Street.